dhhjx880713/mosi_utils_anim/python_src/README.txt

  - Only one trajectory constraint can be specified for each elementary action.

 4. Motion Primitive Construction
-Set the path to data folder for modelling in config\service.json, "data_folder" Call the motion primitive modelling pipeline mg_construction_pipeline.py from command line with parameters elementary_action motion_primitive
+Set the path to data folder for modelling in config\service.config, "data_folder" Call the motion primitive modelling pipeline mg_construction_pipeline.py from command line with parameters elementary_action motion_primitive
 E.g.: python mg_construction_pipeline walk rightStance